 EFRAG appreciates the efforts of the IASB to address the concerns that the misalignment of the effective dates of IFRS 9 and the new insurance contracts Standard have brought.
-In its final endorsement advice on IFRS 9, EFRAG already noted that the misalignment of the effective dates of the two standards would cause additional accounting mismatches in profit or loss, be difficult for users to understand and lead to additional costs of implementation.
-EFRAG notes that the IASB is proposing an overlay approach and a temporary exemption from applying IFRS 9 to mitigate these concerns, both on an optional basis.
+In its final endorsement advice on IFRS 9, EFRAG noted that the misalignment of the effective dates of the two Standards would cause additional accounting mismatches in profit or loss, be difficult for users to understand and lead to additional costs of implementation.
+EFRAG notes that the IASB is proposing an overlay approach and a temporary exemption from applying IFRS 9 to mitigate these concerns, both approaches on an optional basis.

-While the temporary exemption from applying IFRS 9 helps mitigate all the concerns of the misalignment of the effective dates of the two standards, the overlay approach helps neutralise in profit or loss the additional accounting mismatches that arise from the implementation of IFRS 9, without addressing the other concerns arising from the misalignment of the effective dates of the two Standards.
+While the temporary exemption from applying IFRS 9 helps mitigate all the concerns of the misalignment of the effective dates of the two Standards, the overlay approach helps neutralise in profit or loss the additional accounting mismatches that arise from the implementation of IFRS 9, without addressing the other concerns arising from the misalignment of the effective dates of the two Standards.
 Furthermore, the overlay approach generates supplementary costs of its own.

-EFRAG has nevertheless been made aware that, given the diversity of circumstances among entities which issue insurance contracts within the scope of IFRS 4, the overlay approach is found to be a suitable approach for some banks which carry insurance activities.
+EFRAG has nevertheless been made aware that, given the diversity of circumstances among entities which issue insurance contracts within the scope of IFRS 4, the overlay approach is found to be a suitable approach for some banks which carry insurance activities and are hence affected by the misalignment of the effective dates of IFRS 9 and the new insurance contracts Standard.
 Indeed, for such entities, addressing the accounting mismatches without delaying the implementation of IFRS 9 may be the best option, despite the supplementary costs involved.
 Consequently, EFRAG agrees that both solutions should be pursued and should remain optional.

-However, to avoid any possible breach in the level playing field among insurers, EFRAG considers that an optional temporary exemption from applying IFRS 9 should be made available to all insurers that issue a material amount of insurance contracts within the scope of IFRS 4.
-Furthermore, EFRAG considers that applying the temporary exemption from applying IFRS 9 should not run the risk of being extended to material non-insurance activities, in particular banking activities.
-For these reasons, EFRAG has concluded that the temporary exemption from applying IFRS 9 should be available both at and below the reporting entity level.
-EFRAG also considers that material banking activities should not be captured by the temporary exemption from applying IFRS 9.
-Proposals which are summarised below are made with these objectives in mind.
+EFRAG considers that an optional temporary exemption from applying IFRS 9 should be made available to as many entities as possible that are significantly impacted by the interaction between IFRS 9 and IFRS 4.
+Also, EFRAG considers that applying the temporary exemption from applying IFRS 9 should not run the risk of being extended to banking activities that are material at the reporting entity level.
+Further, EFRAG considers that having significant amounts of insurance contracts within the scope of IFRS 4 should apply as a requirement regardless of whether the temporary exemption from applying IFRS 9 is based on a widened predominance criterion or a regulated entity criterion.
+For these reasons, EFRAG has concluded that the temporary exemption from applying

+IFRS 9 should be available both at and below the reporting entity level.
+Our proposals, which are summarised below, are made with these objectives in mind.